 Ceropegia contains a diverse group of 160 named species native to Africa, southern Asia, and Australia.
 Some of these perennial plants have succulent stems, which may be dwarf or vine-like and possess fibrous roots, while others have tubers and relatively thin stems, along which new tubers may form in some species.
 Species with fleshy thickened roots are the most difficult to grow.
 The leaves are opposite but maybe vestigial on species with succulent stems.

-Flowers occur either singly or in umbel-like clusters and have a tubular corolla 2 or more times as long as its diameter and longer than the 5 lobes.
-The base of the tube is usually inflated and the tube may have downwardly orientated hairs on the inside and hairs on the outside and at the edges of the lobes.
+Flowers occur either singly or in umbel-like clusters and have a tubular corolla two or more times as long as its diameter and longer than the five lobes.
+The base of the tube is usually inflated, and the tube may have downwardly orientated hairs on the inside and hairs on the outside and at the edges of lobes.
 Colors include reds, purples, yellows, greens, and mixtures of these.
 Flies entering the corolla may become trapped by the hairs until the flower wilts.
-The tips of the lobes are fused together to form a cage-like flower structure in many species but are open in others.
+The tips of the lobes are fused to form a cage-like flower structure in many species but are open in others.

 Soil: Ceropegia will grow in any type of soils.
-Add more perlite to the mix so the roots do not get too wet.
-In wetter soil mix the plant must be allowed to dry between watering.
+Add more perlite to the mix, so the roots do not get too wet.
+In the wetter soil mix, the plant must be allowed to dry between watering.

 Fertilizer: Alway with fertilizer, less is more.
 A little fertilizer is helpful.
 Using too much will possibly burn the roots.

 It is usually from cuttings.
 If they are a tuber forming on one of the stems.
 They can be placed against the soil in a pot.
 When they have rooted down, you can cut the stem and have a separate plant.
 You can also cut off a tuber and part of the stem and coil it around the small pot.
 It will have the chance to root.
 Most succulent plants will root from small pieces.
 It is a natural way to maximize the chances for the plants' survival if not the mother plant then pieces of it.